Cancellation, Add/Drop, and Withdrawal

-Summer Session 2019 schedule change and course withdrawal deadlines for each course are listed in several places:
+Summer Session 2021 schedule change and course withdrawal deadlines for each course are available in several resources:

 - In RAMweb.
-Once you are registered, you can find these dates through the “Weekly Class Schedule” area.
+Once registered, students can find these dates through the “Weekly Class Schedule” area.

 - Select the “Registered Course Details” link for deadline specifics.

 - On the class schedule.
 Select the “Title” link for the specific course section.